aplbrain/dandi-docs/docs/developer-guide/developer-notes.md

 # Developer Notes

-This page contains important information for anyone starting development work on the DANDI project.
+This page contains important information for anyone starting development work on the {{ instance.name }}
+project.

 ## Overview